Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: A Specific Hidden Sector with FI=0

-which projects the scalar perturbations $\delta S$, $\delta T^i$ onto the direction of $\xi_1$.
-Finally, demanding that $\underline{u_2}$ and $\underline{u_3}$ are also orthogonal to each other, such that
+which projects the scalar perturbations $\delta S$, $\delta T^i$, $\delta Z$ onto the direction of $\xi^1$.
+Finally, demanding that $\underline{u_2}$, $\underline{u_3}$, $\underline{u_4}$ and $\underline{u_5}$ are also orthogonal to each other, such that

-we are left with only two free parameters.
-This result agrees with the formula derived in \eqref{N_degrees}, for $N=4$.
-The rotation matrices $[U_{A}^{B}]$ and $[U_{A}^{B}]^{-1}$ can be expressed in terms of these two parameters after solving the orthogonality constraints \eqref{TS_orto1}, \eqref{TS_orto2} and \eqref{TS_orto3}.
+we are left with only six free parameters.
+This result agrees with the formula derived in \eqref{N_degrees}, for $N=5$.
+The rotation matrices $[U_{A}^{B}]$ and $[U_{A}^{B}]^{-1}$ can be expressed in terms of these six parameters after solving the orthogonality constraints \eqref{TS_orto1}, \eqref{TS_orto2} and \eqref{TS_orto3}.
 Adding a moduli stabilization mechanism could eliminate these degrees of freedom from the system, leaving the mixing matrices $[U_{A}^{B}]$ and $[U_{A}^{B}]^{-1}$ completely determined.

 Having computed all of the mass eigenstates corresponding to D-term stabilization with FI=0, we are ready to express the Lagrangian of the associated low-energy theory.
 We find that